jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 _Debugging is like being the detective in a crime movie where you are also the murderer._ — @fortes

+_When programmers do their jobs, testers find nothing._ — Bob Martin

 _Hardware eventually fails.
 Software eventually works._ — Michael Hartung

 _Our end users are our best and most expensive testers._ — Jim Humelsine